docopt/docopt/README.md

 [voluptuous](https://github.com/alecthomas/voluptuous)
 which make validating data a breeze.
-Take a look at [validation_example.py](https://github.com/docopt/docopt/tree/master/examples/validation_example.py) which uses voluptuous to validate date and report an error to the user.
+Take a look at [validation_example.py](https://github.com/docopt/docopt/tree/master/examples/validation_example.py) which uses voluptuous to validate data and report an error to the user.

 Development
 ===============================================================================